vseib/deep-learning-nano-degree/README.md

 conda install pytorch torchvision -c pytorch
 ```

-* To use a GPU additionally perform the following steps (note that you might need to activate the GPU drivers in you system settings)
+* To use a GPU additionally perform the following steps (note that you might need to activate the GPU drivers in your system settings)

 ```
 sudo apt install nvidia-384